sandeep-m-patil/JavaScript-Assignment/Closure/Answer for Problems.md

   - In this example, the multiply function multiplies two numbers, and processArguments passes the arguments 5 and 3 to it, resulting in 15.

+## Section 3

+### Part 4: Objects - Properties and the Illusion of Order
+### The Puzzle: Examine the following object and predict the order in which its properties might be logged:

+1. Why properties are not logged in the order defined:

+  - In JavaScript, object properties with numeric keys (like "2", "10") are sorted in ascending numeric order, regardless of the order they were defined.
+The rest (non-numeric string keys like "a", "z", etc.) are kept in the insertion order.

+2. for...in loop behavior:

+  - Iterates over enumerable properties.

+  - Orders numeric string keys (like "2", "10") first in ascending order.

+  - Then follows the insertion order for string keys.

+3. What does Object.keys() return?

+  - Object.keys(obj) returns an array of an object's own enumerable property names.

+  - The order is same as the for...in loop, with numeric keys sorted, followed by other keys in insertion order.

+4. Example with explanation:

+  - Numeric keys (1, 2, 3) are listed first in ascending order.

+  - Then string keys (d, a, b) appear in the order defined.